davidchen003/AAVE_brownie/README.md

   - using above transaction hash to locate the WETH contract address (0xd0a1e359811322d97991e03f863a0c30c2cf029c), use it to import the 0.1WETH to MetaMask wallet.

 **Commit 1**

+## Swap our ETH for WETH, on mainnet-fork

+- `scripts/aave_borrow.py`
+- test `get_weth()` on mainnet-fork
+  - `$brownie run scripts/aave_borrow.py --network mainnet-fork`
+  - testing everything on mainnet-fork is going to give us an accurate view of what we will get when doing this on the mainnet.

+**Commit 2**